finbourne/lusid-sdk-python/README.md

 instruments_api.upsert_instruments(request_body=figis_to_create)
 ```

-### Retrieve instruments
+### Get instruments

-You can retrieve the instruments and store them into two maps (LUID->Name and Name->LUID) to use when interacting with other APIs:
+This example assumes that you have [upserted an instrument](#upsert-instrument).
+You can retrieve the instruments and store them into two dictionaries (LUID->Name and Name->LUID) to use when interacting with other APIs:

 ```python
 instruments_response = instruments_api.get_instruments(